Veterinary Practice Sales Process

 PS Broker will sell your veterinary practice.

-HERE’S OUR STEP-BY-STEP PROCESS:
+HERE’S OUR STEP-BY-STEP

-Every practice is different.
+Have you ever thought to yourself, “Where do I start if I want to sell my vet practice?”
+The truth is, every practice is different.
 The selling process begins with a discussion to allow us to understand you, your practice, and why you are interested in selling your practice.
 We will introduce ourselves, explain the sales process, and detail our services and fees.
 We expect you will have many questions, and we look forward to answering them thoroughly.

 IN-HOUSE PRACTICE VALUATION

-To evaluate your veterinary practice, PS Broker’s Certified Valuation Analyst will require some background information and documentation to begin the process.
+To evaluate your practice, PS Broker’s Certified Valuation Analyst will require some background information and documentation to begin the process.

-- Name and location of your practice.
+- What is the name and location of your practice?

 - When was your practice established?